CubeFlix/mimir/README.md

 - [x] handle lists (joining lists doesn't work)
 - [x] when pasting, place the paste content AFTER the start node, not before!!
 - [x] removing nested styles doesn't work (blockquote in blockquote)
+- [ ] re-setting block style should SWAP list styles, not remove them
-- [ ] removing block style should join divs
+- [ ] removing block style should remove the style for EACH NODE, not the entire selection
+- [ ] paste, drag should have takeSnapshotOnNextChange
+- [ ] saveHistory happens multiple times on block removal
 - [x] list joining broken
 - [x] removing styles on nested nodes not working
 - [x] does removing multiple at a time work?